The Complete Guide

 1. No Prior Experience is Needed

-You don’t need any prior experience or college degree to begin your certification program – you could start towards a career as an EKG technician in as little as 6 months.
+You don’t need any prior experience of the healthcare or medical industry, or a college degree to begin your certification program – you could start towards a career as an EKG technician in as little as 6 months.

 2. You’re Kind of Like a Superhero

 Sure, doctors get all the glory.
-But the truth is, doctors rely on other medical experts to help them save lives.
+But the truth is, doctors, rely on other medical experts to help them save lives.
+It’s always teamwork!
 As a trained technician dealing with one of the most – if not THE most – important organs in the body, you play a vital role in saving the lives of countless people.

 3. You Need Excitement on a Daily Basis

-If the idea of sitting in a cubicle 9-5 does not appeal to you, then working as an EKG technician may be a perfect fit.
-No two days are the same on the job.
+If the idea of sitting in a cubicle 9-5 does not appeal to you, doing the same thing every day, then working as an EKG technician may be a perfect fit.
+No two days are the same on the job as well as no two patients or their conditions are the same.
 And if you work in a hospital setting, you can be sure to always experience the rush and excitement of treating the emergency cases that come in.

 4. You Thrive Under Pressure

 As an EKG technician, you are required to make level-headed decisions while looking at a variety of scenarios objectively.
-If you are the kind of person that thrives under pressure, a career in this field may be the perfect fit!
+If you are the kind of person that thrives under pressure, are detailed oriented while also being good with people, then a career in this field may just be the perfect fit for you!

 5. You Love Helping People